Skip to content

 -1.0562 2.2032 6.0516 9.9570

-To test the convergence with respect to the k-point sampling, we need to calculate the total energy for different k-point grid densities.
-The directory 02_convergence contains input files and scripts that does the job.
+To test the convergence of our results with respect to the size of the k-point grid, we need to calculate the total energy for different grid sizes.

 Task 2 - Convergence with respect to k-point sampling and cut-off energy